 Getting to know your buyers

 Most businesses have a well-established idea of who their ideal buyer is.
-Ideally, they will have worked overtime to create a robust buyer persona or buyer personas (Read more about documenting your buyer in our blog post ).
+Ideally, they will have worked overtime to create a robust buyer persona or buyer personas.
+You can find out more about documenting your buyer in our blog post .
 Armed with the knowledge of who exactly it is you want to engage with, you can harness the power of technology to effectively target those individuals.
-When you know the types of individual you want to target you can start deploying tools like Zoom Info, Mint and LinkedIn to provide you with a target list of individuals that fit your persona to perfection.
+When you know the types of your ideal customer you want to target, you can start deploying tools like Zoom Info, Mint and LinkedIn to provide you with a target list of individuals that fit your persona to perfection.

 Once you know who you want to talk to you, you can begin to map out the how.
 This information comes from truly understanding your buyer personas and looking at how you have historically targeted and closed business with existing clients of this nature.
 This information and data provides you with the ability to create and deploy targeted campaigns that really speak to the goals and challenges they face every day.